 Why?
 Well, it’s very easy to drive around Orlando.

-If you don’t drive or would prefer not to, there’s also the following methods of transportation available.
+If you don’t drive or would prefer not to, there are also the following methods of transportation available:

 Note that the transfer between theme parks is difficult but doable.
 That said, the easiest option is to do one park per day.